dream-gcm/usermanual/source/AppendixA.md

       \dfrac{\partial}{\partial x} (A1) - \dfrac{\partial}{\partial y} (A2)
    \end{equation*}
 $$
-eventually leading to a divergence equation as another expression in $F_u$ and $F_v$  with an added source related to the kinetic energy.
+eventually leading to a divergence equation as another expression in $F_u$ and $F_v$  with an added source related to the kinetic energy:

 $$
    \begin{equation*}